-NIHERST has been appointed as the official operating partner for the Shell Science, Technology, Engineering and Math (S.T.E.M.)
+NIHERST has been appointed as the official operating partner for the Shell Science, Technology, Research, Engineering, Arts and Math (S.T.R.E.A.M.)
 Programme.
-Shell Trinidad and Tobago has been implementing this national programme for the past 4-5 years.
-The programme aims to strengthen the energy sector’s talent pipeline and the country’s effort at economic diversification by enhancing critical thinking, creativity and problem solving through strengthening awareness, competence and delivery of Science, Technology, Engineering and Mathematics within the educational system.
+Shell Trinidad and Tobago Ltd. has been implementing this national programme for the past 5 years.
+The programme aims to strengthen the energy sector’s talent pipeline and the country’s effort at economic diversification by enhancing critical thinking, creativity and problem solving through strengthening awareness, competence and delivery of Science, Technology, Research, Engineering, Arts and Mathematics within the educational system.

-STEM Centres represent key opportunities for informal education and hands on learning around innovative science and technology resources.
-They communicate not only the fundamentals of STEM but also how STEM connects to the everyday and real world.
-This makes STEM more relatable and inspiring and makes the ever important connection between science and society.
+The programme represents a key opportunity for informal education and hands on learning around innovative science and technology resources.
+It communicates not only the fundamentals of STREAM but also how STREAM connects to the everyday and real world.
+This makes STREAM more relatable and inspiring and makes the ever important connection between science and society.